EVAyo/telegram_channel_backup/README.md

 - If you want to only backup message starting with message id x, do `channel_username: x`

 # Run
-- go to your local repository
+- Go to local repository
 - `nohup python3 setup.py &`